alecmuffett/drafts-not-complete-not-tested-do-not-use/production-ubuntu-onion-server.md

 sudo netstat -a --inet --program  | awk '$6=="LISTEN" && $4~/^\*/'
 # END PASTE
 ```
-This will print a list of network sockets which are listening to all local network interfaces simultaneously; something like:
+This will print a list of network sockets which are listening to all local network interfaces simultaneously; in theory you will only see `sshd` and it will look something like:

 ```
 tcp  0  0 *:ssh  *:*  LISTEN  1276/sshd
 ```

 This tells you that process ID `1276` is an instance of `sshd`  which is listening to the `ssh` port on all network interfaces.
 You may want to consider the security risks, and perhaps reconfigure this (and other) programs to listen only to specific, especially non-onion, network interfaces.

+If you unexpectedly see more than `sshd`, ask in the forums what it is.

 ## ---- Finish ----